Appointments with the Doctor or Nurse

 To Speak To a Doctor

 Please telephone from 8am unless the matter is urgent and cannot wait till the Practice is open, if this is the case please call the Practice Number and you will go through to the Out of Hours Service.
-All our Doctors’ appointments are now changed to a remote service using telephone and video consultations.
+All our Doctors’ appointments have now changed to a remote service using telephone and video consultations.
 If a Doctor feels they need to see you, the Doctor will provide you with a time to attend and see you face to face.
 We request that you attend on time wearing a suitable face covering and alone where possible.
 This will help us minimise the footfall keeping you as safe as possible during your visit with us.

 Practice Nurse Appointments